gitsrc/cloudflare-pages-auth/README.md

-ps： must use ```npx wrangler pages deploy ./``` ,because pages functions can't run through pages functions
+ps： must use ```npx wrangler pages deploy ./``` ,because pages functions can't run through direct files upload
 # cloudflare-pages-auth

 Static site that is password-protected when deployed to Cloudflare Pages.
 This is a SvelteKit project, but the password-protection works independently of the framework you use.